flattr/browser-extension-auth-flow-demo/extension/README.md

 }
 ```

+### Fetching the subscription status

+The payload delivered with the `flattr-token` event contains information
+about the authenticated users subscription status.
+A user with an active subscription will have `subscription: { active: true } }` in the payload as well as an `accessToken`.

+The extension should then continue to fetch the shareable subscription status payload from the [API](../api/README.md).

 ## FlattrExt API
 The extension provides access to a [payload](../publisher-website/README.md#payload) that can be used to verify that the visitor is a paying Flattr user.